East London

 Community health care and emergency services related deaths Mental Health related deaths

-Concerns summary The Mental Health and Wellness Team failed to establish a clear care plan or robust risk assessment.
+Concerns summary (AI summary) The Mental Health and Wellness Team failed to establish a clear care plan or robust risk assessment.
 They also neglected to act on concerns about patient contact, delaying risk review and family notification.

 Kenneth Foster